Search Our Website:

 How Keil Helps Clients

-Keil has more than 20 years of experience representing clients in international trade, national security, and corporate/government investigation matters.
-Keil represents clients in all matters related to the U.S. export control laws and regulations and the U.S. laws and regulations related to economic and trade sanctions.
-Keil’s clients come from the defense, aerospace, high technology, encryption, computer, electronic device, software, medical, and private equity industries.
-Keil provides export compliance counsel in the context of acquisitions, investments, and divestitures involving foreign companies and export-regulated technologies, economic embargoes and sanctions, and supply chain security and compliance.
+Keil represents clients in international trade, national security, and corporate/government investigation matters.
+With more than 20 years of experience, he focuses his practice on all matters related to the U.S. export control and economic and trade sanctions laws and regulations.
+Keil’s clients come from the defense, aerospace, technology, encryption, computer, electronic device, software, medical, and private equity industries.
+He provides export compliance counsel in the context of acquisitions, investments, and divestitures involving foreign companies and export-regulated technologies, economic embargoes and sanctions, and supply chain security and compliance.

-At the core of Keil’s expertise is an extensive knowledge of export jurisdiction and classifications for virtually all commodities that are regulated by the U.S. International Traffic in Arms Regulations (“ITAR”) and the U.S. Export Administration Regulations (“EAR”).
-This gives Keil’s clients a technically skilled lawyer who can interface with engineering personnel, senior leadership, and business development personnel alike, while also being able to cogently analyze export compliance requirements and prepare the appropriate export licenses, export jurisdiction and classification documentation, and government filings.
+At the core of Keil’s expertise is an extensive knowledge of export jurisdiction and classifications for virtually all commodities that are regulated by the U.S. International Traffic in Arms Regulations (ITAR) and the U.S. Export Administration Regulations (EAR).
+This skill set has also led Keil to provide extensive support to clients with respect to their compliance with the Foreign Trade Regulations (FTR.)
+Keil has also been at the forefront of more than a hundred Voluntary Disclosures submissions with the U.S. Department of State, U.S. Department of Commerce, Census Bureau, and U.S. Department of Treasury in relation to matters of noncompliance with applicable.
+As a result, each of Keil’s clients are assured that they are working with a technically skilled lawyer who can interface with engineering personnel, senior leadership, and business development personnel alike.

-As part of his representation of clients in relation to mergers, acquisitions, and divestitures, Keil has provided counsel on the requirements of the Committee for Foreign Investment in the United States (“CFIUS”) for foreign investments in key U.S. industries and the CFIUS clearance process.
-Keil has led detailed export jurisdictional and classification assessments for an array of proposed investments of foreign interests into U.S. companies and shepherded cases through the review process with the U.S. Department of State and CFIUS.
+As part of his representation of clients in relation to mergers, acquisitions, and divestitures, Keil has provided counsel on the Committee for Foreign Investment in the United States (CFIUS) requirements for foreign investments in key U.S. industries and their clearance process.
+Keil has led detailed jurisdictional and classification assessments for an array of proposed foreign interest investments into U.S. companies, and shepherded cases through the review process with the U.S. Department of State and CFIUS.
 Keil routinely performs critical technology evaluations in connection with prospective foreign investments to aid in the determination of mandatory or voluntary CFIUS filing requirements.

 What Clients Can Expect